Cyfrin/2024-06-Dussehra/README.md

 ## Disclaimer

 _This code was created for Codehawks as the first flight.
 It is made with bugs and flaws on purpose._
-_Don't use any part of this code without reviewing it and audit it._
+_Don't use any part of this code without reviewing it and auditing it._

 _Created by Naman Gautam_
 - [GitHub](https://github.com/Naman1729)